dmcginley/blog_django_bootstrap5_project4/README.md

 ![_get object or 404 error_](readme_images/error_or_404.png)

 ## Troubleshooting

-* Profile pick was showing an error......
+* Profile pick was showing an error as was page was only looking at one view the post view.
 Database broke halfway through the project, during the creation of new tables while doing migrations, nothing fixed the error to resolve the issue.
 As I was only in the testing stage I deleted the database and reinitialized a new database.
 Which fixed the problem.